 Get Into It Gradually

-In my opinion, there are only two ways to approach this transition from DevOps/DevSecOps type of work to data: sharp, where you move abruptly from one role to the next without any progression; or gradual, where you develop the transferable skills over time and then make the full shift.
+In my opinion, there are only two ways to approach this transition from DevOps/DevSecOps type of work to data: sharp, where you move abruptly from one role to the next without any progression, or gradual, where you develop the transferable skills over time and then make the entire shift.

 The sharp approach requires you to front-load your learning and put the learning in this new role above all else.

-The gradual approach on the other hand, allows you to make the transition more smoothly at a more digestible pace.
+The gradual approach, however, allows you to make the transition more smoothly at a more digestible pace.

-While my skills are transferable, each field has its quirks, and experience matters.
+While my skills are transferable, each field has quirks and experience matters.
 As mentioned, you won’t be an expert overnight.